Why Most Law Firm Leads Never Become Signed Cases

 This is where many firms get confused.
 A qualified lead is not the same as a client ready to sign.

 In most legal marketing systems, a qualified lead simply means the person appears to fit basic criteria.
-They may be in the right practice area.
-They may be within the right time frame.
-They may live in the right state.
-They may have shared valid contact information.
+They may be in the right practice area, inside the right time frame, in the right state, and reachable.

 Why Speed and Follow Up Matter

-Once a prospect reaches out, speed matters.
-The faster a firm responds, the more likely it is to connect while the person is still paying attention, still motivated, and still open.
+Timing changes everything once a prospect reaches out.
+Fast response makes it easier to connect while the person is still paying attention, still motivated, and still open.

 Follow up matters just as much.
 A missed call does not always mean lack of interest.
-The person may be at work.
-They may not recognize the number.
-They may need another touch before they are ready to talk.
+The person may be at work, may not recognize the number, or may need another touch before they are ready to talk.

 Firms with strong conversion rates usually have clear follow up rules.
 They know who calls first, when the second touch happens, what gets sent by text or email, and when a lead should be escalated or closed.
 Most firms do not have that level of consistency.